Inspire - Not Preach

 So, to help a little, here are six key points to look at when presenting:

-Don't read, be empassioned.
+- Don't read, be impassioned.
 If something requires a reading, have it memorized.
 If teaching a small class, give a handout and have someone from the class read it for you.
 People don't want to watch you read your words.

 The best teachers in the world are those that help students learn for themselves... they don't give the students all the answers.
 The best teachers encourage self-reflection and thought.
 They allow the audience to draw inferences and conclusions and then encourage them to act on those thoughts.